gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # optogenetics_analysis
 This package is the first (of many!) to support the analyis of a project in the Sabatini Lab at Harvard Medical School in which we try to better understand how the brain allows us to decide what to do next.

-This analysis package analyzes optogenetics experiments.
+This package analyzes optogenetics experiments.

 It uses jupyter noteboooks and each stage of the pipeline can be run stand-alone or as part of work flow controlled by a "master notebook" that uses papermill.